monicahq/monica/readme.md

 There are multiple ways of getting started with Monica.

 1. You can use our hosted-version (this is the simplest way to use the product) on [https://monicahq.com](https://monicahq.com).
-1. You can install it on your server ([generic instructions](docs/installation/generic.md)).
+1. You can install it on your server: follow installation instructions on the ([wiki](https://github.com/monicahq/monica/wiki/Installation-instructions)).
-1. You can run it with Docker ([instructions](docs/installation/docker.md)).
-1. You can install it from scratch on Debian Stretch ([instructions](docs/installation/debian.md)).
-1. You can deploy to Heroku ([instructions](docs/installation/heroku.md)).
-1. You can install it through [YunoHost](https://github.com/YunoHost-Apps/monica_ynh).

 Note: while the .com version has a paid plan, there is no limitations on Monica if you install it on a server that you own.

+### Requirements

+If you want to host it yourself, you need

+* PHP 7.0.0+ or newer
+* HTTP server with PHP support (eg: Apache, Nginx, Caddy)
+* Composer
+* MySQL

 ### Update your instance

 Once the software is installed, you'll need to update it from time to time to have access to the latest features.
-[Read this document](docs/installation/update.md) to learn how to do it.
+[Read this document](https://github.com/monicahq/monica/wiki/Update-your-server) to learn how to do it.

 ## Contribute